erilu/cell-line-transcriptome-analysis/README.md

 The RNA-seq data can be downloaded from the [Human Protein Atlas website](https://www.proteinatlas.org/about/download).
 Look under item **4 RNA Gene Data**.
 A copy of the cell line RNA data is also included in this repository,  [data_rna_celline_copy](https://github.com/erilu/R-Cell-Line-Transcriptome-Analysis/blob/master/data_rna_celline_copy.tsv).
 The data contains RNA-seq read counts from 64 different human cell lines.

 A description of the lines can be found here: (https://www.proteinatlas.org/humancell/cell+line).
 This is a very useful resource for examining gene expression differences between cell lines from different origin tissues.
 These include many commonly used cell lines--researchers using these cell lines for experimental purposes will likely want to know what genes they express and to what extent they express them at.
+This project will show you how to identify differentially expressed genes between different groups of cell lines, which is a useful technique that can be used to identify enriched pathways and possible drug targets.

 ---
 ## Organizing the data